razeenr05/GenVis/README.md

 ## Roadmap

-* Deploy to cloud infrastructure (Render / AWS / GCP)
+* Deploy to cloud infrastructure (Render / AWS / GCP) (For easy use)
 * Build analytics dashboards for AI insights and sprint metrics
-* Enhance Slack bot with **interactive, two-way communication**
+* Enhance Slack bot with two way communication
-* Further fine-tune the AI model for **regulated industries**
+* Further fine tune the AI responses
-* Expand caching and timing mechanism to optimize AI throughput
+* Use PostgreSQL to permanently log use times (Helps know when tasks are being created or done)

 ---

 ## Summary

-GenVis streamlines product ideation, requirement drafting, and executive reporting by connecting AI-generated insights directly to enterprise tools like **Jira** and **Slack**.
-Initially tailored for PNC’s product workflow, GenVis scales to any organization seeking **AI-assisted product delivery**, demonstrating **multi-step reasoning, workflow orchestration, and integration** as envisioned in HackUTD 2025’s challenges.
+GenVis helps with product ideation, requirement drafting, and executive reporting by connecting AI generated insights directly to enterprise tools like **Jira** and **Slack**.
+Initially tailored for PNC’s product workflow, GenVis scales to any organization seeking **AI-assisted product delivery**, to help with workflow and save time on short-term tasks.

 ---

 ## Contributors

-- **Isaac Pandyan** – Backend & Frontend
+- **Isaac Pandyan**
-- **Krish Patel** – Backend & Frontend
+- **Krish Patel**
-- **Razeen Rahman** – Backend & Frontend
+- **Razeen Rahman**